Aircraft Maintenance

 Career Path

-Avionics Technicians typically progress to Aircraft Maintenance Engineer, Aircraft Technician roles, or into licensed engineer, certifying staff, base maintenance manager, and quality manager tracks across the global hiring aviation market.
+Advancement options for avionics technicians include specialization, trainer ratings, or advancement into licensed engineer, certifying staff, base maintenance manager, and quality manager tracks with key operators across global hiring.

 Key Responsibilities